 So, try not to prolong discussions longer than they should run.

 Whenever you send out circulars, the shorter timeframe should be clearly stated.
 Employees will look forward to a 30-minute catch-up rather than an hour-long – or longer – session.
 The duration will also allow them to box their time and arrange their affairs better.

 Ensure every attendee is notified well in time to be punctual and prepare themselves with the required data.
 You should also circulate the agenda beforehand.

 Build a culture of waiting for no one before a discussion starts.
 Instead, you should commence and close at the stipulated times.
 This way, people will trust the process and respect the little time you allocate to these sessions.

 Stick to Your Agenda

-Make sure you stick to the purpose of the meeting and do not wander off-topic.
+Make sure you stick to the purpose of the discussion and do not wander off-topic.
 Try to keep your staff focused on the issues you’re there to address.

 Don’t Give in To Parkinson’s Effect

 According to Parkinson’s Law, a task will expand to fill the time allotted to it.
 In other words, you’ll exhaust the 30 minutes allotted to a discussion even though you have a 15-minute agenda.
 So, assess your agenda to ensure you’re not allocating more time than you should.